 As noted here and here, I’m having a bit of an ordeal with my home digital storage situation.
 In short, I’ve been trying to avoid having to purchase a NAS (network attached storage).
 Reason?
 Well, I hate stupid technology.
 To worst-moi, there is nothing more stupid than a monopolised industry trying to find more & better ways to rip-off consumers.
-But who or what is stupid in the case of over-priced hard-drives?
-Well, in this case, I think the industry is stupid.
+But who or what is stupid in the case of over-priced hard-drives stuck in suck-cases with even suckier software?
+Well, in this case, I think the NAS industry is stupid.
 I mean.
 Come on.
-Sticking five to ten year old CPUs into metal boxes with numerous I/O ports for storage drives and then charging today’s prices for it…?
+Sticking five to ten year old CPUs into metal boxes with numerous I/O ports for storage drives and then charging yesterday’s CPU prices for it…?
 Yeah, that’s the NAS industry in a nutshell.
-But I can’t be the only one to have this sort of perspective on an industry?
+But I can’t be the only one to have this sort of perspective.
 Or?
 For example.
-Just have a look at the vastness of info and stuff out there regarding how one can avoid having to buy NAS.
-I, for one, have been following this stuff for some time.
-The advancement of SBCs (single board computers) have really pushed DIY home storage, though.
-As I’ve noted here, although the Raspberry Pi is a great solution for network storage–and a great solution for many other client/server needs–it is a very limiting device when it comes to basic file transfers.
-Still, the DIY NAS world has grown.
-And I’ve been riding it along with great hope.
-On the other hand, there is the whole issue of convenience that DIY sometimes just can’t deliver.
-I’ve lost count of how many times I’ve re-flashed micro-sd cards, re-installed OpenMediaVault, changed from one distro to another, etc. But the NAS industry has, I guess, lowered its prices, which means there is a an argument out there for wasting Euros in order to get some convenience.
-In fact, my recent purchase of a warehouse-deal for a NAS, which I sent back after realising what krapp it was, did convince me that, even though they are still waaaaay behind, at least they have made some effort in the area reducing the rip-off–but only with convenience.
+Just have a look at the vastness of stuff out there regarding how one can avoid having to buy over-priced bling-bling NAS devices.
+I, for one, have been following the SBC world for some time.
+To my surprise and luck the advancement of SBCs (single board computers) have really pushed DIY home storage.
+As I’ve noted here, although the Raspberry Pi is a great solution for network storage–and a great solution for many other client/server needs–it is a very limiting device when it comes to basic file transfers–as is not the case with over-priced NAS boxes.
+Still, the DIY NAS has taken on a life of its own.
+And that has to say more about the NAS industry than what I can worst-write about it. so I’ve been riding the SBC bandwagon with great hope.
+On the other hand, I have to give credit where it’s due.
+There is the whole issue of convenience that DIY sometimes just can’t deliver.
+I’ve lost count of how many times I’ve re-flashed micro-sd cards, re-installed OpenMediaVault, changed from one Linux distro to another, etc., all to find out I installed a 4TB HDD into a USB2 case that can’t handle the capacity.
+Or I’ve screwed this or that with either incorrectly installing software or fiddling too much with it.
+Non-the-less, the NAS industry has, I guess, lowered its prices, which means there is a an argument out there for wasting Euros in order to get some convenience.
+In fact, I recently purchased a warehouse-deal NAS–but subsequently sent it back after realising what krapp it was.
+Did it convince me that, even though they are still krapp regurgitated yesterday CPU boxes, at least they have made some effort in reducing their prices.
+Still.
+The warehouse purchase turned me off more than it turned me on.
 And on that note, let me die-gress.

 A few days ago I finally gave up on yet another attempt at getting OpenMediaVault (OMV) to work on the RockPro64 SBC.
-The software just isn’t ready for prime-time.
-Here’s a short-list of the problems I had with this version (Stretch Armhf 0.7.9) of the software:
+I just can’t get the software to work.
+Here’s a short-list of the problems I had with this version (Stretch Armhf 0.7.9) of OMV:

 - couldn’t write more than 3TB of data on a 4TB disk